 Learn more about these components here

-We recommend a vCenter server to manage hosts, running 6.0 or 5.5 with the latest updates.
-Only features that are available in 5.5 are supported when you deploy version 6.0.
+We recommend a vCenter server to manage hosts, running 6.5, 6.0 or 5.5 with the latest updates.

 |On-premises VMs||VMs you want to replicate should be running a supported operating system, and conform with Azure prerequisites.
 VM should have VMware tools running.|

 |URLs||The configuration server needs access to these URLs:

 If you have IP address-based firewall rules, ensure they allow communication to Azure.